Axlfc/UE5-python/README.md

 <center><img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/4b5d17paxtu21mc9rdo2.jpg" width=200px></img></center>

 You can use **talkGPT** (but not yet in Android) to talk to the console and the AI will respond using a custom voice too.

 #### TODO (known bugs):
 * Voice to text recognizement & pytorch install seems not to work in Android (Termux)
+* When 1 argument is passed to conversate-py or talk-py, it should redirect the string input to be the only call to execute just once and never enter in while True.

 <code>talkGPT</code>